Work with experienced attorney to navigate IRS investigation

 For one thing, what appears to be tax fraud is not necessarily always so.
 Whereas tax negligence involves mistakes on a tax filing attributable to failure to take reasonable care to fill out an accurate return, tax fraud involves intentionally attempting to deceive the IRS.
 The intention of the taxpayer is, therefore, critical in distinguishing between fraud and negligence.

 In most cases, the IRS cannot prove tax fraud directly, and so it relies on circumstantial evidence of fraud.
-The Internal Revenue Manual, which establishes internal guidelines for tax investigations, identifies various factors that can indicate tax fraud.
-These include:
+The Internal Revenue Manual, which

 - False deductions, exemptions, or credits